 There are many benefits for doing an owner-carry installment sale as opposed to conventional financing for both the buyer and seller.
 Sometimes the advantages inure to the benefit of one or the other, but in most cases, the transaction is “Win/Win” for both parties.
-This article explains the basics of owner financing real estate for both seller and buyer.
+In my home state of Colorado, these standards apply as they do in most states.

 Benefits for the Seller

 Most sellers of real property insist on the highest price and all cash.
 Sellers want a fast closing with little hassle.
 Sellers also want to pay as little taxes as possible on the gains incurred.
 In many cases, the seller can have most of his needs satisfied by an installment sale rather than a traditional cash sale.
 Let’s look at these needs one by one.